 For many people with chronic pain or other conditions treated with CBD, vaping provides convenient and quick relief.
 However, getting started can be a daunting task for inexperienced vapers.
 With so many CBD brands to buy from, is that disposable pen vape at the headshop down the street really the best option?
 Probably not.

-Many stores take advantage of new vapers’ lack of knowledge, selling them over priced equipment or, worse, a product that will make them sick.
+Many stores take advantage of new vapers’ lack of knowledge.
+Newcomers get sold over priced equipment or, worse, a product that will make them sick.
 It is important to acquire a basic understanding of vaping and the components involved before making your first purchase.

 We’ll also discuss some of the health concerns around vaping, so you can make a more informed decision about whether this is the right way for you to take CBD.
 In recent months, some serious injuries and even a handful of deaths from vaping were reported, and we explain what is, and isn’t known about that below too.

 Why Is Vaping CBD Popular?